 Whilst Labour activists and staff have every right to celebrate their success in light of poor opinion polls nationally, it would be premature to extrapolate from this any clear sense of what it means nationally, particularly given the unique political landscape that now exists in Scotland.

 For the SNP however, the sheer scale of the result will be a setback to what some conclude is Alex Salmond’s somewhat arrogant attitude.
 It will have been a particular blow for the nationalists following Salmond’s aim, set just a few weeks ago at his party conference, to get 20 SNP MPs elected at the general election next year.

 “People in this community have spoken not just for the constituency but for the whole country – the message for the General Election is clear: Game on.
 This is a resounding victory for Gordon Brown and Labour.
 This by-election has been about many things but most of all it has been about jobs and the economy.

 “People have had their say.
 They have backed Gordon Brown in his efforts to secure our economic recovery, they have sent a resounding ‘No’ to Alex Salmond and his treatment of our great city and a resounding ‘No’ to David Cameron.”

 “This was a huge mountain for us to climb – it was realised in the campaign it was a bigger mountain for us to climb than in Glasgow East because the mood of the country had changed.”

 The full result for the Glasgow North East by-election can be found hereLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.